Common tasks with KQL for Microsoft Sentinel

 Tip

 It can be useful to use project in two locations in your queries, at the beginning and again at the end.
 Using project early in your query can help improve performance by stripping away large chunks of data you don't need to pass down the pipeline.
-Using it again at the end lets you get rid of any columns that may have been created in previous steps and aren't needed in your final output.
+Using it again at the end lets you get rid of any columns that previous steps created and aren't needed in your final output.

 Extend

-Extend is used to create a new calculated column.
-This can be useful when you want to perform a calculation against existing columns and see the output for every row.
-Let's look at a simple example where we calculate a new column called Kbytes, which we can calculate by multiplying the MB value (in the existing Quantity column) by 1,024.
+Use Extend to create a new calculated column.
+This approach is helpful when you want to perform a calculation against existing columns and see the output for every row.
+Let's look at a simple example where you calculate a new column called Kbytes, which you calculate by multiplying the MB value (in the existing Quantity column) by 1,024.

 Usage